 - Pastoral care.
 Form tutors come to know their students well enough to monitor their wellbeing, and where students experience difficulties that are unrelated to their academic work, the tutor often notices this well before a student approaches them.
 Any concerns are discussed at weekly departmental pastoral meetings in which staff compare notes and remedial actions are discussed.
 Where needed, parents are approached and included in planning any corrective action.
 Students are encouraged to approach any member of staff, and the school nurse is available for confidential meetings with students.
 In the Primary School, class teachers monitor their students daily and intervene when and where appropriate.

 - Special Educational needs (SEN).
-Individually tailored support for students that need help with language acquisition, self-organisation, and support in class.
-Besides improving academic performance, the aim is to improve students’ self-esteem, sense of mastery and cope with their anxiety to avoid compensatory behaviour.
-Their resilience benefits.
+Our goal is to provide individually tailored support for students in the classroom.
+The aim is to improve academic performance, raise self-esteem, give students a sense of mastery and increase their resillience.

 - Student Voice.
 Students are encouraged to voice issues that affect the wellbeing of whole student body in a number of ways.
 Two students are elected to take part in the SU Stakeholders Committee.
 Teachers, Board members, Parents, the HSE rep, and school management attend SU meetings.
 There is an INTERACT group that works with Stavanger Rotary group on several charitable programmes.
 There is also a student council that gathers students’ opinions and suggestions.
 Students in the primary school have a playground buddy system.
 There are also opportunities across the curriculum for students to make decisions about their own learning, and in cross phase activities e.g. Action as Service.